Formulation Insights For Modern Beauty

 Why are carotenoids unstable in formulations?

-If you are exploring these ingredients for your next formulation and would like to request a sample, feel free to contact us at info@grandingredients.com.
+If you’re exploring these pigments for your next formulation or would like to request technical data or samples, contact info@grandingredients.com.

 more insights